axibase/math/README.md

 - getQuadraticMean()
 - getSkewness()

-The MathContext object should be used for rounding in mean, variance, standard deviation methods since they may return an infitinite number of decimal digits.
+The MathContext object should be used for rounding for the following methods since they may return an infitinite number of decimal digits:

+- getMean()
+- getVariance()
+- getStandardDeviation()

 # License